Joan Juliet Buck: French Vogue, 1994-2001

-United States, 2003-2017
+United States, 2003-present

 Buck was TV critic for US Vogue from 2003 to 2011, also profiling cover subjects such as Marion Cotillard, Carey Mulligan, Natalie Portman, and Gisele Bündchen.
 She also penned profiles on the playwright Tom Stoppard and Carla Bruni-Sarkozy for the magazine.
 For Vanity Fair, she profiled people like Bernard-Henri Lévy and Mike Nichols.
 For the New Yorker her subjects included the actor Daniel Day-Lewis, chronicler of Russian émigrés in Paris Nina Berberova, and Princess Diana's relics post-death.

 She has appeared in numerous documentaries, among them James Kent's Fashion Victim, the Killing of Gianni Versace, Mark Kidel's Paris Whorehouse and Architecture of the Imagination.
 Buck narrated James Crump's 2007 documentary Black, White + Gray, about art collector Sam Wagstaff and photographer Robert Mapplethorpe.

 In the early 2010s, she wrote for T magazine, The New York Timess fashion magazine, W, and The Daily Beast, among others, and was the consulting editor to Dasha Zhukova's Garage magazine which The New York Times called "one of the most intriguing magazines to come along in years."
 Her humorous cultural pieces for T included subjects like the culture of high-end bedding and the cross-country tour of The Moth storytelling series, in which she participated in 2009 and 2012.
 For W she covered photographer Taryn Simon, the history of the social scene in Palm Springs, and the contemporary femme fatale.

-Since 2015, she has written for Harper's Bazaar.
-Her topics have included Patti Smith, the art of the retort, the mother she chose, dressing one's age, and her friendship with Leonard Cohen.
+Since 2015, her topics for Harper's Bazaar have included Patti Smith, the art of the retort, the mother she chose, dressing one's age, and her friendship with Leonard Cohen.
+She has also written for Air Mail on Australian photographer June Newton, Jacques Henri Lartigue, Jane Birkin, Richard Linklater, and Louis Malle.
+Buck has also penned articles on fashion for Homme Girls, and “A Bathing Suit is Not an Evening Dress” and the column "WTF with Joan Juliet Buck" for the Italian weekly Grazia.